-- 2. Social and environmental risks of each pilot will be identified.
-Each pilot project will include a detailed description of the process that will be applied during project implementation to ensure ESP compliance for the USPs.
+Formatted: Left, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" for the USPs.
 During the review of the funding application for a project/programme with USPs, such process will be reviewed for its potential and likelihood to deliver the same ESP compliance outcome as is required for fully formulated applications.
-Each project will include its own ESMP. - 3.
-These ESMPs will include the review process that will ensure that for a USP, as and when it is being formulated to the point where effective ESP risks identification is possible, such risks are identified and subsequent measures are taken according to the risk findings.
+Each project will include its own ESMP.

+3. These ESMPs will include the review process that will ensure that for a USP, as and when it is being formulated to the point where effective ESP risks identification is possible, such risks are identified and subsequent measures are taken according to the risk findings.
 The risk assessment will include the inherent risks of the given activity and risks related to the specific environmental and social setting in which it will take place.
 The review process of USPs during project/programme implementation will follow the same steps as are specified in the ESP for activities that are formulated prior to submission.
-As stated in Table 14, project review will include checking for compliance with all existing, applicable local and national regulations and legislation prior to any activity.